YedMavus/ElexUG/index.md

 # This site has ceased to exist due to lack of demand.
-Contact site admin for any other information of for archived version.
+Contact site admin for any other information or for archived version.

 ## Visitor Count